fuzziqersoftware/resource_dasm/README.md

           initially decoded.
     *G -- Tune decoding is experimental and probably will produce unplayable MIDI files.
+    *H -- If a corresponding icm# resource exists, produces a 32-bit BMP;
+          otherwise, produces a 24-bit BMP with no alpha channel.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.